Skip to main content

 If the issue is not exploitable, release notes should describe the issue in detail and the image should be distributed publicly.

-If the issue is exploitable and mitigations are not readily available, a patch should be prepared privately and signed binaries should be distributed from private commits.
+If the issue is exploitable and mitigations are not readily available, a patch should be prepared privately, and signed binaries should be distributed from private commits.
 Establishing trust is key to pushing out the fix.
 An audit from a reputable third party may be contracted to verify the release to help earn that trust.
-Once a majority of validators updated, patch details can be made public.
+Once a majority of validators are updated, patch details can be made public.

 Pushing an upgrade with this process will be disruptive to any nodes that do not upgrade quickly.
 It should only be used when the circumstances require it.